-The color of the 2022 Bike to Work Day t-shirt is Pink.
+The color of the 2023 Bike to Work Day t-shirt is Green.

 Be one of the first 15,000 to register and show up at the pit stop where you register.

 No. The T-shirts are for bicyclists who register and come to the pit stop.

 Neither WABA nor Commuter Connections (Metropolitan Washington Council of Governments) have any Bike to Work Day T-shirts.
 The week following Bike to Work Day you may email your pit stop manager to ask if any T-shirts are left over.
 If extra T-shirts are available, pit stop managers do not have the resources to mail you a shirt.
 At the pit stop manager’s discretion, any possible left over T-shirts might be available for pickup.

 No. T-shirts sizes are first come first served.
 We have a good mix of sizes; Extra Small (XS) to Extra-Extra Large (XXL).
 Please do not contact the pit stop in advance to reserve a specific T-shirt size.

 There are several bicycles being awarded as grand prizes.
 Only registered participants are eligible to win a bike or any other raffle prizes.
 Pit stops have a limited number of giveaway items, while supplies last.

 Although helmets are not required for adults, they are recommended.